-Opening chapters of the manual emphasize the importance of keeping current versions of relevant standards on hand and suggestions with references for the qualification of laboratory personnel.
-Additional sections on selection and maintenance of equipment, laboratory inspection and audits and lab safety offer sound direction in the day-to-day operations of a successful construction materials testing laboratory.
+The opening chapters of the manual emphasize the importance of keeping current versions of relevant standards on hand and suggestions with references for the qualification of laboratory personnel.
+Additional sections on the selection and maintenance of equipment, laboratory inspection, audits, and lab safety offer sound direction in the day-to-day operations of a successful construction materials testing laboratory.
 The bulk of the publication is devoted to chapters focusing on individual test methods.

 Below are a few examples where the manual functions as a guide and explainer for the standard methods and practices:

 - For ASTM C136 sieve analysis of aggregates, the manual provides a bigger picture of the method.
-Sieving equipment, practices, sieve maintenance and some requirements of the ASTM E11 for specification for test sieves are discussed.
-Part of this section provides an explanation on the definition and function of fineness modulus that goes beyond just the calculation.
+Sieving equipment, practices, sieve maintenance, and some requirements of the ASTM E11 for specification for test sieves are discussed.
+Part of this section provides an explanation of the definition and function of fineness modulus that goes beyond just the calculation.

 - ASTM C231 air content tests using the Type B pressure meters can be greatly affected by leaks that may occur in a number of places on the apparatus.
 The manual goes into greater detail than the test standard about diagnosing problems with air and water leaks.

 - ASTM standards list a variety of acceptable practices for moist curing of cement and concrete specimens.
-The manual discusses pros and cons of these methods and offers valuable insights for operation and maintenance of moist rooms and curing tanks.
+The manual discusses the pros and cons of these methods and offers valuable insights into the operation and maintenance of moist rooms and curing tanks.